 6. Character introduction

-Action: Looks down at compass, makes a decision, looks up
+Action: Looks down at the compass, makes a decision, looks up

 determined, walks out of frame.